-How to Get Rid of Chapped Lips in Four Easy Steps
+How to Get Rid of Chapped Lips in Five Easy Steps

 Prone to chapped lips in the winter?
 We explain how to say goodbye to painful, cracked lips in four simple steps.